 A door in the rear of the library opens, and riders shuffle off to the service elevators in the hotel's basement.
 Another line forms as guests wind past old electrical panels, creaky elevator motors, and other weird, wonderful set pieces.
 Cast members help riders board the elevator and secure their seat belts before bidding them adieu.

 Going Down (and Up and Down and...)

 Some wild effects take place before the big drops.
-It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests (otherwise known as "wimps") might never get to experience attractions like the Tower of Terror or Splash Mountain.
-If you're on the line, I'd encourage you to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
+It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests might never get to experience attractions like the Tower of Terror or Splash Mountain.
+If you're on the line, try to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
 It's truly astonishing.

 The freefall experience itself is essentially the same as any number of tower rides found at many theme parks and amusement parks.
 The difference is that the Imagineers' judicious use of sounds, pitch darkness, visual effects like star fields, and other tricks adds a cogent storyline and psychological veneer to the attraction that significantly ratchets up the thrills, screams, and sheer enjoyment.

 Riders plummet and shoot back up the tower a number of times.
 The motor-assisted drops actually force the elevators down faster than freefall.
 Amid the groaning cables and creaking cars, windows at the top of the tower spring open a few times to give riders a bird's eye 13th-story view before dropping.
 The screams emanating from the windows echo throughout the park.